Cellules/keratine-skeleton/README.md

 3. Configure the `config/parameters.yml` file with your application informations like your database's connection informations and other options you want to customize.

 4. Execute the `install.php` script to create the essentials database tables for the application.
+Don't forget to delete this file after installation process.

 5. Execute the command `php src/console.php user:create [username] [password] [email] --roles="ROLE_SUPER_ADMIN"` to create a new super admin user to connect to the application.